80 Years in the Making

 For many years, Carter’s portrait hung in the theatre with the caption, “Drama is the noblest form of human expression.”
 This was the first line of a longer quote by Carter, which continued: “… A people that has no love for great plays and good players will show itself to be lacking in social development, in humane politics and in intellectual and moral life.”

 Couchman has many fond memories of working in the Carter.
 “I was an unpaid costumer from 1965 until 1967, then paid from 1967 until 1980,” she said.
 She worked on the Carter opening production of The Unknown Soldier and His Wife.
 One drawback to the Carter was lack of and, later, inadequate dressing rooms.
 Referring to early days, she recalls, “In the Carter, costume changes were made either in the lobby or outdoors back of the theatre.
 People who drove down the services road and made U-turns frequently saw actors in their underwear.”
+This situation was somewhat remedied in 1972 when the Globe received funds designated for dressing rooms and other amenities.

 Players on the Carter stage over the last 40 plus years comprise a roster of talented, unique, funny, and unforgettable performers.
 Some were Equity members, some were not.
 In that stellar group were Robert Foxworth, the peerless Irene Tedrow (a member of the earlier 1935 Globe Players), Don Sparks, Katherine McGrath, Serena Pratt, Daniel J. Travanti, Lillian Garrett, Larry Drake, Wayland Capwell, David Dukes, Mary Louise Wilson, Kandis Chappell, Dakin Matthews, Jonathan McMurtry, Diane Sullivan Sinor, and John Sinor.